statsig-io/docs/docs/stats-engine/p-value.md

 ### Welch's t-test

-For smaller sample sizes, Welch's t-test is the prefered statistical test for lower false positive rates in cases of unequal sizes and variances.
+For smaller sample sizes, Welch's t-test is the preferred statistical test for lower false positive rates in cases of unequal sizes and variances.
 In Pulse, Welch's t-test is automatically applied when the degress of freedom *&nu; < 100*.

 The t-statistic is computed in the same way as the two-sample z-statistic above.
 Additionally, we compute the degrees of freedom *&nu;* using: